Local False Discovery Rate Based Methods for Multiple Testing of One-Way Classified Hypotheses

 Figure \ref{fig:density}, which compares the kernel density estimate based on the available z-values for all the schools with the same based on the z-values produced by the data generated using the Bayes hierarchical model, seems to indicate that this model fits the AYP data quite well.

 Based on these estimated values, we applied One-Way GATE 1 with $\alpha=0.05$.
 It rejected 773 schools, located in 209 school districts.
-On the other hand, when we applied the data driven versions of the Oracle Naive Method and the Oracle GBH Method by replacing the parameters in them with the above estimated values, the numbers of rejected schools were noted to be 519 and 679, respectively.
-The data-driven version of SC Method yielded 927 rejections.
+The GATE 1 (EM) yielded 687 schools being rejected.
+The GBH (TST) Method rejected 588 schools.
+The data-driven version of SC Method yielded 929 rejections.
 It should be pointed out that $\lambda_i$ ranges from 0 to 0.78, depending on the number of schools in district $i$, which varies between 1 and 277.

 The GATE 1 has the following two features: (i) incorporating the groups can help to allocate errors among the groups appropriately; (ii) group structure can alter the relative importance of different schools and thus change the ranking of the schools.
 These two features are playing important roles in the analysis of AYP data, which can be seen from the results for the following two districts: